Adult Soccer Tennis Rental

 - Available weekdays- 6:00pm-7:00; Saturdays 2:00-6:00; Sundays 9:00am-2:00pm

-- We will have a limit of 8 players total (1v1, 4 games going on at once)
+- Limit of 8 players total (1v1, 4 possible games going on at once)

 - All players need to be registered via DASH

-- *COST IS 15 PER PERSON* to be paid in full at the time you sign up online.
+- *COST 100 for one hour* to be paid in full at the time you sign up online.